quickbooks2018/bash-scripting/README.md

 - **Striping**: Breaks data into chunks and writes it across multiple disks for faster performance but provides no data protection.
 - **Parity**: Adds a backup mechanism that helps recover data if one disk fails, but it requires some extra disk space and can slow down writes.

+### RAID Commands Breakdown:

+1. **`mdadm --create --verbose /dev/md0 --level=5 --raid-devices=4 /dev/sdb1 /dev/sdc1 /dev/sdd1 /dev/sde1`**

+    - **mdadm**: This command is used to create and manage software RAID arrays.
+    - **--create**: This option tells `mdadm` that you are creating a new RAID array.
+    - **--verbose**: Provides detailed information about the process while creating the RAID array.
+    - **/dev/md0**: Specifies the name of the RAID device (in this case, `/dev/md0`).
+    - **--level=5**: Specifies that you are creating a RAID 5 array.
+RAID 5 uses striping with parity, meaning data is spread across all disks with redundancy (if one disk fails, data can be rebuilt from parity).
+    - **--raid-devices=4**: Specifies the number of devices (disks or partitions) to be used in the RAID array.
+    - **/dev/sdb1 /dev/sdc1 /dev/sdd1 /dev/sde1**: Lists the four partitions that are used in the RAID array.

+2. **`cat /proc/mdstat`**

+    - This command shows the status of the RAID array.
+It reads from `/proc/mdstat`, which contains details about RAID devices, active arrays, and their state.
+    - **Personality**: Indicates the types of RAID setups available.
+    - **md0**: Indicates the RAID device (`/dev/md0`).
+    - **active raid5**: Specifies that RAID 5 is active on this device.
+    - **blocks**: Indicates the number of blocks (storage units) in the array.
+    - **[UUU_]**: Shows the status of the disks.
+A "U" indicates a working disk, and an underscore ("_") would indicate a failed disk.
+In this case, the array is in recovery mode, as one disk is not yet functional.

+3. **`ls /dev | grep md`**

+    - **ls /dev**: This lists all device files under the `/dev` directory.
+    - **grep md**: Filters the output to show only devices with "md" in their name, which would be the RAID devices (like `/dev/md0`).

+4. **`mdadm --detail --scan`**

+    - This command provides detailed information about all active RAID arrays on the system and outputs the configuration in a format that can be used in `/etc/mdadm/mdadm.conf` for automatic RAID assembly on boot.

+5. **`mdadm --detail --scan > /etc/mdadm/mdadm.conf`**

+    - This command saves the detailed configuration of the RAID array into the `/etc/mdadm/mdadm.conf` file, which ensures the RAID is automatically recognized and assembled during system boot.

+6. **`mkfs.ext4 /dev/md0`**

+    - **mkfs.ext4**: This command is used to format the device with the ext4 filesystem, which is a popular Linux filesystem.
+    - **/dev/md0**: This is the RAID device that was just created.
+By formatting it with ext4, you are making it ready for use as a mountable filesystem.

+---

+### Reason to Create a Partition in a Disk:

+Partitions are created on disks for several important reasons:

+1. **Logical Separation**: Partitioning allows you to divide a single disk into multiple logical sections.
+This enables you to install different operating systems or separate user data, logs, or system files on different partitions.

+2. **Data Organization**: Having separate partitions for different types of data (e.g., system files, user data, backups) helps in organizing data and making it easier to manage.

+3. **Performance**: Some filesystems and RAID levels perform better when placed on specific partitions, especially if the partitions are aligned with physical disk properties.

+4. **Data Protection**: If you need to reinstall an operating system, for example, partitions allow you to wipe the system partition without affecting user data on other partitions.

+5. **Flexibility**: With partitions, you can allocate different filesystems, formats, or security settings for each partition, giving you flexibility in how you manage storage.

+6. **RAID Setup**: As shown in this example, partitions are necessary when creating RAID arrays.
+Each partition becomes part of the array, and the RAID configuration can spread data across multiple partitions for redundancy and performance benefits.

+By creating partitions and using RAID, you achieve fault tolerance (especially with RAID 5) and better data management on the disks.

 ### Copy Files and Directories in Linux

 ### 1. `scp` (Secure Copy Protocol)